B-Penney/Beth-Ann-QAP1/README.md

-This repository is for the following QAPs for semester 2.
+This repository is for the first QAP of semester 2.